 |

-My suggestion is to read this Chapter carefully, if you really intend to explore this route.
-I have seen several sites in Internet and guide books (including not Bulgarian) concerning this route supplying not correct, even very wrong information !!!
-EXPLORING THIS AREA, ALWAYS HAVE A CREAM AGAINST MOSQUITOES !!!
+I have seen several sites in Internet and guide books (including not Bulgarian) concerning this route supplying not correct !!!
+I believe my description here will be usefull.
+ALWAYS CARRY MOSQUITO REPELLENT !!!
 Danube . . . the great European River . . . https://www.britannica.com/place/Danube-River

 |